Table of Contents

 - What is the Melatonin Test used for?

 Melatonin is known as the hormone of darkness as it is responsible for regulating the sleep and wake cycle.

 Melatonin hormone is synthesized by the pineal gland of the endocrine system.
 It is a small, pea-sized gland found behind the middle region of the brain.
 It functions by stimulating our body cells when it’s time to sleep and wake up.
 This hormone is secreted in response to darkness, hence the name hormone of darkness.

-Normally, our body produces more melatonin hormone during the night times.
-The hormonal levels normally increase in the evening and they drop in the morning as the sun rises.
+Normally, our body produces more melatonin during the nighttime.
+The hormone levels normally increase in the evening and drop in the morning as the sun rises.

 Melatonin is sometimes called the “Dracula of hormones” because it only comes out in the dark.